AliAtaollahi/CPS_IOT_HW/README.md

    ```
    This line connects the `connectionChanged` signal from the `CPSSocket` class to the `changeRightPanelEnabled` slot in the `MainWindow`.
 It enables or disables GUI elements based on the current network connection status (e.g., disabling the connect button to prevent duplicate connections).

-These connections are fundamental for the interactivity and responsiveness of your client application, allowing the GUI to react dynamically to backend changes and user inputs.
-They enable your system to handle data efficiently, ensuring that the GUI reflects the most current system status and logs.
+These connections are fundamental for the interactivity and responsiveness of our client application, allowing the GUI to react dynamically to backend changes and user inputs.
+They enable our system to handle data efficiently, ensuring that the GUI reflects the most current system status and logs.

 ##### History Window Display Logic:
 Developed a method to process and display the history data received from the server.
 The method parses the JSON data, extracting necessary details and passing them to the history window for display.